nathantim/amputee_gait_simulation/README.md

 1. Run the `setup_paths.m` script.
 2. Go to the folder for the model you wish to optimize.
 3. Open `optimize.m`
-4. Select the disired initial gains
+4. Select the desired initial gains
 5. Check if the settings are as you wish in `setInnerOptSettings`
 6. Select which data you want to have plotted during optimization in `plotProgressOptimization`
 7. Run `optimize.m`